Sarmigan/aws-ticketing-system/README.md

 </tr>
 </table>

+> [!IMPORTANT]
+> Replace the 'text' values in the 'update-priority-message' and 'update-description-message' TextBlocks in the ticket_update.json with the 'input-priority' and 'input-description' dynamic content.
+Replace the 'text' value in the 'update-heading' TextBlock in the ticket_update.json with a message for the user i.e. "Your ticket is being processed!"

 > [!NOTE]
 > 'Responder User ID' can be found under dynamic content from the 'When someone responds to an adaptive card' trigger.

+> [!NOTE]
+> 'input-priority' and 'input-description' can be found under dynamic content from the 'When someone responds to an adaptive card' trigger.

 4. Add a HTTP 'HTTP' action